Daily Content Strategy

 What Makes Her Strategy Work

-Her top performers consistently use numbered hooks: "5 secret claude cheat codes," "3 Claude Code Commands You Need," "7 Ways to Control Claude Code."
-Numbers create specificity and a promise of structured value in under 60 seconds.
+• Numbered Lists in Titles - Top performers use formulas like "5 secret claude cheat codes" and "7 Ways to Control Claude Code."
+Numbers promise specificity and structured value deliverable in under 60 seconds.

-Same call-to-action on every single video.
+• Consistent CTA - Same call-to-action on every single video.
 No variation.
-Viewers hear it enough times that it becomes automatic.
-This is smart... it trains her audience and simplifies production.
-She's not re-writing CTAs for 183 videos.
+This repetition trains audiences and simplifies production across 183 videos.

 Number + Secret/Hidden"5 secret claude cheat codes"Curiosity gap + specificity